 Alan and Sandra Gerry Amyloid Reference Laboratory

 Material from a fat aspirate or organ biopsy can be stained with the dye Congo red and examined by polarized light microscopy, under which amyloid fibrils have a typical “apple green” birefringence.
-Charges for this service typically are $225.
+There are charges for these services.
+Please contact Kathy Harkins at 617-414-4683 for fee ranges.

 Histopathology Techniques for Amyloid Typing

 The Gerry Laboratory can perform immunohistochemistry for immunoglobulin light chains (kappa and lambda), transthyretin (TTR), serum amyloid A (AA), apolipoproteins AI and AII, lysozyme, and fibrinogen.
 In some cases, immunoelectron microscopy using immunogold antibodies may be employed.
 Biopsies obtained for possible immunoelectron microscopy should be fixed in 2% paraformaldehyde rather than standard formalin.
-Charges for this service depend upon how many antibodies are needed for typing and can typically range from $1300 to $1700.
+Charges for this service depend upon how many antibodies are needed for typing and fees can typically begin at $1700.

 Molecular and Genetic Testing